mongodb/mongodb-kubernetes/README.md

 ### Building and Installing Operator from source code ###

-Check the [link](docs/compile_and_build_operator.md) to learn how to build and install a local Docker image for Operator from source code.
+Check the [link](docs/dev/dev-start-guide.md) to learn the development workflow for the Operator.

 ## Create your first managed MongoDB Object ##